CartoDB/carto-vl/docs/guides/10-add-legends.md

     `<li><span class="point-mark" style="background-color:${color}; border: 1px solid black;"></span><span>${legend.key.replace('CARTO_VL_OTHERS', 'Other weather')}</span></li>\n`;
 ```

-With that change, the final map will now label other categories as "Other weather" in the legend:
+With that change, the map labels other categories as "Other weather" in the legend:

 <div class="example-map">
     <iframe